-From digestion to fertility – our endocrine system sends hormones throughout our bloodstream to help our body regulate essential functions.
+Our endocrine system sends hormones throughout our bloodstream to help our body regulate essential functions, from digestion to fertility.
 Factors like poor sleep, stress, infections, and hormonal birth control can contribute to a hormone imbalance affecting your everyday life.
+Hormone imbalances happen when there is too little or too much of a hormone in the bloodstream.
+For both men and women, even the smallest offset can cause side effects throughout the body.

 - Metabolism rate and appetite